-During 2016 and 2017, the Managing Members authorized additional capital construction contributions for redevelopment of Pier 4 and the backlands, improvements to the gate and a total of eight cranes to support an amended terminal lease agreement at the South Harbor.
-The total estimated remaining project costs for redeveloping this terminal is \$250.5 million and will be funded by the home ports during the project life cycle estimated to be complete in 2020.
-In 2017, the Managing Members also authorized spending of \$8.2 million for storm water treatment improvements on the West Sitcum Terminal.
+During 2016 and 2017, the Managing Members authorized additional capital construction contributions for redevelopment of Pier 4 and the backlands, improvements to the gate, and a total of eight cranes to support an amended terminal lease agreement in the South Harbor.
+The total estimated project costs for this terminal are \$255.0 million of which \$149.3 million has been spent through 2018 with project completion expected in 2020.
+Home port capital construction contributions during 2017 and 2016 were \$69.1 million and \$56.1 million, respectively, of which \$98.1 million funded Pier 4 construction and container cranes and \$27.1 million funded building, facility and stormwater improvements.

-The NWSA's investment in capital assets, net of depreciation, for its business activities as of December 31, 2017, and 2016 amounted to \$152.2 million and \$80.5 million, respectively.
+The NWSA's investment in capital assets, net of depreciation, for its business activities as of December 31, 2018, 2017 and 2016, amounted to \$234.2 million, \$152.2 million and \$80.5 million, respectively.
 This investment in capital assets includes building and land improvements, machinery and equipment, and construction in process.
 See Note 3 for additional information.
-Major capital spending in 2017 is presented below (dollars in thousands):